 Andrea is currently enrolled for a Masters Degree in Orthopaedic Implant Design and Development.

 Charlotte graduated from Royal Veterinary College in 2010.
-She is the newest member of our team, joining us in August 2016.
+She is a relatively new member of our team, joining us in August 2016.
 She is currently completing her CertAVP.